 If you host a full domain name such as “example.com” with us, you can use subdomains like “blog.example.com”, too.
 Our setting up subdomains page has information about that.

-- Pointing the other subdomain at our servers
+- Point the subdomain at our servers

 - Finishing up

 Are you sure you need to do this?

 To avoid a common misunderstanding, we should mention that if you want us to handle everything related to your domain name (including email and DNS) except your www.example.com website, you can simply sign up with us as normal and then add a custom DNS entry pointing www.example.com at another server.
 That’s much more standard.